How to Text Like a Professional vs Traditional Keyboards: What's Better for You?

 Traditional keyboards typically win on pure typing speed.
 There's no lag time waiting for suggestions, no pop-ups to distract you, and if you're a skilled typist, your fingers can fly across the keys.
 But speed isn't everything, is it?
 What good is a fast message if it's unprofessional or unclear?

-I tested this myself last month, timing how long it took to write 10 professional emails with both keyboard types.
+I tested this myself recently, timing how long it took to write 10 professional emails with both keyboard types.
 The traditional keyboard was faster for initial drafting by about 2 minutes total.
-But when I factored in the time spent editing and revising, the AI keyboard actually saved me nearly 15 minutes overall.
-That's a pretty significant productivity boost!
+But here's what surprised me—when I factored in editing time and the follow-up messages I didn't have to send, the AI keyboard saved me nearly 20 minutes overall.
+That's time I could spend actually working instead of wordsmithing.

 Here's a breakdown of the speed vs. accuracy tradeoff: